 The aging schedule assists you in finding out if your customers are paying their bills according to the company’s credit terms.
 It does this by providing a breakdown of the company’s invoices and their due dates.
 An aging schedule is a useful tool for you to manage your business’s financial performance and increase your operational efficiencies

 If a significant percentage of your customers are delinquent with their payments, it is advisable to re-evaluate your credit and collection policies.
 This could consist of:

 - Reviewing your invoicing process

 - Finding the best way to remind your customers without frightening them

 - Taking a look at what technological systems you are using (what you are missing or could improve on) i.e. bookkeeping system.

 Two major ways that accounts payable influences your company’s profitability are:

-It is essential that your business maintains strong relationships with your suppliers.
-This will enable: good deals, new and better products offered by suppliers.
+It is essential that your business maintains strong and trustworthy relationships with your suppliers.
+This influences the way suppliers trade with you and can lead to getting in on the best deals, and being introduced to new and better products.